Halfway Houses in New York County, NY

 Ujima House Cr

-Ujima House Cr is a sober living house in New York County, NY, 10029 zip code.
+Ujima House Cr is a sober living house in New York County, New York, 10029 zip code.

 Address: 1806-08 3rd Avenue, Floors B-5th, New York, NY 10029 in New York County